 Accounting Apprenticeships

-Our accounting apprenticeships are designed to develop rounded accounting professionals who are technically competent and have the wider business and interpersonal skills to make positive impact at work, foster innovation and support the future success of their organisations.
+Our accounting apprenticeships have been designed to develop well-rounded accounting professionals who are technically competent and have the wider business and interpersonal skills to make a positive impact in the workplace.
+Our current programmes are:

 Accounts or finance assistants work in accountancy firms and in-house, assisting the finance function with junior accounting duties.
 These vary but could include basic bookkeeping activities, working with sales and purchase ledgers, running calculations to ensure that records and payments are correct, recording of cash and data entry